nextmarte/txt_tts/README.md

 # txt_tts
 A script that converts .txt text files to .mp3 audio files using the pyttsx3 python library.
-To use, just download the .exe file or run the script inside the .py file
+To use, just run the script inside the .py file or build an exe file